 well left in the background, because most convey the impression that Christ's righteousness

-is our righteousness, this implies to me that righteousness is not a responsibility
+is our righteousness, which implies to me that righteousness is not a responsibility

 for each individual, because we have inherited the righteousness that Christ accomplished

-during His first advent because of our faith in Jesus.
-The righteousness that qualified
+during His first advent because of our expressed faith in Jesus.
+The righteousness

-Him to be the perfect "Lamb of God" which made His personal sacrifice sufficient
+that qualified Him to be the perfect "Lamb of God", which made His personal sacrifice

-to substitute our responsibility for the needed blood price for our sins, our personal
+sufficient to substitute for our responsibility the needed blood price for our sins,

-But, there seems to be a few elements missing in this commonly presented message, both for Sunday worshipers and Sabbath keeping Christians.
-Christ calls us to repentance, "From that time Jesus began to preach and to say, Repent!
+However, there seems to be a few elements missing in this commonly presented message, both for Sunday worshipers and Sabbath keeping Christians.
+A big missing part from mans many word is that Christ has called us to repentance, "From that time Jesus began to preach and to say, Repent!
 For the kingdom of Heaven has drawn near."
 (Matthew 4:17), this was not new to the Jews of that day, John the Baptist also spoke these same words.
-And, "But going learn what this is, I desire mercy and not sacrifice.
+And Christ call, "But going learn what this is, I desire mercy and not sacrifice.
 For I did not come to call righteous ones, but sinners to repentance."
 (Matthew 9:13), "and repentance and forgiveness of sins should be preached on His name to all the nations, beginning at Jerusalem."
 (Luke 24:47).
 The Old Testament is filled with the Israelites transgressing God's laws, resulting in them being captured and enslaved over a dozen times, ending with Babylon.
 Paul understood that repentance was a call from Jesus, "but to those first in Damascus and Jerusalem, and to all the country of Judea, and to the nations, I announce the command to repent and to return to God, doing works worthy of repentance."
 (Acts 26:20).
 Christ continued to call all to repentance in Revelation, which God gave to Christ and Christ gave to John, "Repent!
-But if not, I will come to you quickly, and I will make war with them by the sward of My mouth."
-(Revelation 1:16).
-What do we have to repent from, beside out transgressions of God's commands?
-All the verses on repentance were not part of the sermons I heard and articles I read on "Righteousness By Faith".
+But if not, I will come to you quickly, and I will make war with them by the sword of My mouth."
+(Revelation 2:16).
+What do we have to repent from, beside our transgressions of God's commands?
+All the verses on repentance were not part of the sermons I heard, or contained in the articles I read on "Righteousness By Faith".